pablodecm/phd_thesis/src/010_introduction.md

 bidirectional relation, where the obstacles are challenging or original enough that solutions have to go beyond the state of the art in the relevant applied domain.
-In general, the pursuance of fundamental explanations does require solutions for multitude of practical problems.
+In general, the pursuance of fundamental explanations does require solutions to a multitude of practical problems.

 Advances and expertise from other disciplines can accelerate significantly the rate of progress in a fundamental research domain